 Dylan Woon said this:

 View sleep as a productivity investment.
 Once I started treating my sleep as a productivity investment, my waking hours become much more productive.

 Elias Scully said this:

 Group your impulses

-We all feel the urge to want to check our email, watch YouTube videos, or check our phones when we’re working.
+We all feel the urge to check our email, watch YouTube videos, or check our phones when we’re working.
 Next time you feel the urge to do so, try to group your urges together instead of pursuing each urge individually.
 Schedule a time for when you can “satisfy” all of your urges at once.

 Arnav-Wadhwa said this: